SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # Obsolete EPP Result Codes

+TODO: check list of RFC5730 codes and see which ones are not used anymore.

 The following result codes specified in [@!RFC5730] are no longer meaningful in RESTful EPP and MUST NOT be used.